kleinfreund/reverse-iterable-array/README.md

 const array = new ReverseIterableArray();
 ```

-For more usage examples, have a look at [kleinfreund.github.io/reverse-iterable-array](https://kleinfreund.github.io/reverse-iterable-array).
+For more usage examples, clone the repository and run:

-You can also run the examples locally after cloning the repository:

 ```shell
 npm install && npm run examples
 ```

+Then, open `http://127.0.0.1:8080` in your browser.